-The Canada Council may contact the publisher for supplementary information to determine eligibility.
+The Canada Council may contact the publishing house for supplementary information to determine eligibility.

-Only eligible book publishers can submit titles for consideration.
-Publishers may be based in Canada or abroad.
-Publishers must:
+Only eligible publishing houses can submit titles for consideration.
+Publishing houses may be based in Canada or abroad.
+Publishing houses must:

 - publish books based on an editorial selection process

-- have at least 4 trade titles in print and be committed to a sustained trade book publishing program, consisting of titles by a variety of authors.
+- be committed to a sustained trade book publishing program, consisting of titles by a variety of authors.
 New publishers with fewer than 4 trade titles in print must attest to their commitment to the book(s) in consideration over a sustained period.

 - pay royalties or financially compensate the author, illustrator or translator for all submitted titles